 Implementing ISV licensing in a solution

 ISVs must have a valid Authenticode certificate (X.509) from a certificate authority (CA).
 Microsoft doesn't recommend any particular CA. However, many companies offer these certificates.
 Authenticode certificates come in various key sizes.
 The ISV licensing feature supports certificates of both 1024-bit and 2048-bit key sizes.
-By default, many providers use the 2048-bit key size, and we recommend that ISVs use this bit key size, because it provides stronger encryption.
-However, if an ISV already has an existing 1024-bit key size, that key size works with the ISV licensing feature.
-Note: The ISV licensing feature doesn't support 4096-bit key sizes.
-Authenticode certificates can have various cryptographic service providers.
-The ISV licensing feature uses Enhanced Cryptographic Provider (which also covers Base Cryptographic Provider).
-There are many independent providers that you can purchase an Authenticode certificate from.
-Microsoft doesn't recommend any particular provider.
-Some providers that are often used are Symantec VeriSign, Thawte, and Go Daddy.
+3072-bit and 4096-bit code signing certificates are supported beginning with platform updates for version 10.0.20.
+We recommend that ISVs use the larger bit key size because it provides stronger encryption.
+However, if an ISV already has a valid 1024-bit or 2048-bit key size, that key size works with the ISV licensing feature.

 Certificate import and export